Kitpoom101/Group43-Final/README.md

 * **Front-end & Back-end:** The project uses standard web technologies on the front end and Node.js with Express.js on the back end.
 The data is stored in a **MongoDB** database.
 * **Responsive Design:** The `style.css` file includes media queries to ensure the application's layout adapts and displays correctly on different screen sizes.
 * **LLM API in Detail:** The `server.js` file uses the Gemini API to process user prompts based on the requested `type` (`summarize`, `generate-title`, or `elaborate`), providing a seamless AI-powered experience.
-* **AI in Coding Process:** AI tools were used to assist in writing code snippets, explaining complex concepts, debugging errors, and suggesting improvements for code readability and efficiency during the development process.
+* **AI in Coding Process:** AI tools like GitHub Copilot and ChatGPT were used to assist in writing code snippets, explaining complex concepts, debugging errors, and suggesting improvements for code readability and efficiency during the development process.

 ---